SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/4.0.0/MappingAlgorithms.md

 # <a name="Usage"></a> Usage of this functionality

 The content of this page is to support end users whom wish to investigate the use of new mapping algorithms to use with the SpiNNaker tool chain.

-This functionality allows algorithms coded in any language to be used in conjunction with the tool chain through the use of XML and json files.
+This functionality allows algorithms coded in any language to be used in conjunction with the tool chain through the use of XML and JSON files.

 **NB:** Updating this part of the software is for advanced users only; you can break your installation of the SpiNNaker tool chain quite profoundly if you get it truly wrong.